EZ-Robotics/EZ-Template/ez-template-docs/docs/turn_movements.md

 ### pid_turn_min_get()
-Returns the minimum power the robot will turn at while integral is enabled.
+Returns minimum power for turns when kI and startI are enabled.
 <Tabs
   groupId="examples17"
   defaultValue="proto"